-The box is checked, if a student pre-registered for academic period (beginning in January-March, 2020) in Tax Year 2019, the QTRE is included in the Tax Year 2019's 1098T calculation.
+Box 7: The box is checked, if a student pre-registered for academic period (beginning in January-March, 2021) in Tax Year 2020, the QTRE is included in the Tax Year 2020's 1098T calculation.

 Students should email studentAR@gmc.edu with questions concerning the 1098T calculation or to request a duplicate 1098T form.
 GMC cannot give tax advice or assist students, parents, or guardians in calculating tax credits; however, GMC can provide information on how the 1098-T was calculated.
 Please allow 7 to 10 business days for GMC to process your request.

 To protect the privacy of our students, all 1098-T correspondence will be emailed to the student’s GMC email address or mailed to the student’s address of record.

 During the application process, all students are required to accept GMC’s terms and conditions of enrollment which includes consent to receive IRS form 1098T electronically.
 To withdraw consent, log on to the GMC Student Finance Self Service portal Student Finance Self Service and change their 1098-T Preferences.
 Changes must be made prior to yearly 1098T notification email.